Judith P. Raynault studio

 The Horai

-This work is part of my 'Friendship' series in which I explore the various places where we meet up with friends, arguably the most important relationships in our lives.
-A partner isn’t enough to meet all our social and emotional needs.
-Besides, it’s proven that strong friendships make you live longer than having a partner.
+This work is part of my Friendship series in which I explore the various places where we meet up with friends, arguably the most important relationships in our lives.
+A partner isn’t enough to fulfill all our social and emotional needs.
+Besides, it’s proven that strong friendships make you live longer.

-The inspiration for this painting comes from meeting my own friends for picnics.
-It’s such an easy way to spend quality time with them, either on the weekends or after work.
+The inspiration for this painting comes from all the joyful and leisurely picnics I've had with my friends.
+It’s such an easy way to spend quality time with them, either on weekends or after work.

-In line with the two previous paintings being named after ancient Greek deities, I titled this one The Horai.
-It can also be spelt Horae and a few other different ways, but I chose the spelling that was easiest to pronounce in English.
-The Horai are the three Greek goddesses of the seasons: spring, summer and autumn.
-Or rather that’s the ‘classical’ triad.
+In line with the two previous paintings of the series being named after ancient Greek deities, I titled this one The Horai.
+The Horai are the three Greek goddesses of the seasons: spring, summer and autumn—the ‘classical’ triad.
+In the painting, each character is wearing a signifier associated with a season.

 Read more about it in this post.